csningli/MultiAgent/README.md

 # Documents
-Besides the overall README file, you can find the class reference in "mas/", and the corresponding introduction or tutorial in the independent folder of each examples.
+Besides the overall README file, you can find the class reference in "mas/", and the corresponding introduction or tutorial in the independent folder of each example.

 # Get Started
 To work with MultiAgent, at first you need to prepare the developing environment according to the following instructions.